Pack Smart: The Best Travel Backpacks of 2022

 Front zippered pocket with mesh organizer

 Mesh-covered foam back panel for comfort and ventilation

-- Weight15 ounces
+- Weight15 Ounces

-- Dimensions18 x 9 x 9 inches
+- Dimensions18 x 9 x 9 Inches

-When it comes to travelling light, a rucksack/duffel hybrid is the way to go and the Osprey Porter 30 is shaping up to be one of the leaders of the (back)pack.
+When it comes to traveling light, a rucksack/duffel hybrid is the way to go and the Osprey Porter 30 is shaping up to be one of the leaders of the (back)pack.
 With the comfort of a rucksack and the storage simplicity of a duffel, there’s everything to like about this stylish bag.
 When a duffel isn’t enough and backpacking bags are too much, the Porter comes into its own.

 This 30L travel backpack offers ample internal space yet is the perfect size for carry-on luggage.
 The main compartment is perhaps too fuss-free, ie. no straps or internal sections, but a few packing cubes and you’ll have this sorted.
-The Porter also offers a comfortable and secure ride, complete with padded side walls and back suspension as well as a stowaway harness to keep things streamlined when needed.
+The Porter also offers a comfortable and secure ride, complete with padded sidewalls and back suspension as well as a stowaway harness to keep things streamlined when needed.

 Lockable zip access to main compartment